This is the equipment I am currently using:

 I usually kept the Sigma 400mm lens mounted on one body and the 70-300mm lens mounted on the other, and mounted a shorter lens as needed.
 I used the 400mm lens the most, followed by the 70-300mm zoom and the 24-50mm zoom.
 The wather was bright and sunny (even harsh), with puffy clouds.
 Most pictures were taken from the van using a Kirk beanbag for support.
 I also used a Kirk gunstock on the 70-300mm zoom, which was very handy with this lightweight lens for pictures where the 400mm was too powerful, or when quick tracking was necessary.

-On my second and third trips to East Africa (2002 and 2003), I used the equipment listed at the top of this page, although I had two Maxxum 9 cameras with data back and no digital bodies.
+On my second and third trips to East Africa (2002 and 2003), I used two Maxxum 9 film cameras along with the 600si..
 In addition, I took along a Minolta 28-70 lens instead of the 24-50.
 I kept my 600mm f/4 lens mounted on one Maxxum 9 body, usually with a 2x or 1.4x teleconverter.
 I also kept my 400mm f/4.5 lens mounted on another Maxxum 9 body (sold after buying the Maxxum 7D), and an 80-200 zoom lens mounted on my old 600si body.

 This kept me ready for almost anything, and I also had two shorter zooms and the Hasselblad Xpan in my bag for the occasional landscape photo.
 As it turned out, most subjects were quite far away, and I used the 600mm lens with a teleconverter most of the time; I had few opportunites to use my Hasselblad medium-format equipment on my second trip, and didn't bring it on my third trip.
 I generally shot from the roof hatch of a Land Rover with beanbag support.
 There isn't much chance to use a tripod on a trip like this because park regulations usually do not allow you to get out of the vehicle.